andyw8/hogan_assets/README.md

 ## Configuration

-You can configure options using either an intializer or with a YAML file (`config/hogan_assets.yml`).
+You can configure options using either an initializer or with a YAML file (`config/hogan_assets.yml`).
 See `lib/hogan_assets/config.rb` for details.

 ### Lambda Support